-Apprenticeships at Accenture Accenture's apprenticeship journey From a cohort of just five apprentices in 2016, the Accenture Apprenticeship Program has grown to more than 2,500 apprentices in 40 cities across the US and Canada - with roles in data engineering, cloud and platform engineering, and more.
+Apprenticeships at Accenture Accenture's apprenticeship journey From a cohort of just five apprentices in 2016, the Accenture North America Apprenticeship Program has grown to more than 2,500 apprentices in 40 cities across the US and Canada - with roles in data engineering, cloud and platform engineering, and more.
 We continue to add a variety of new partnerships with community-based organizations and across the business world.
-Accenture apprentices come from different backgrounds and experiences, typically without a 4 year degree, and minimum of a high school diploma or equivalent.
-Apprentices bring a highly motivated and productive talent pool to our company, and advance economic mobility in our communities.
+Accenture apprentices come from diverse backgrounds and ethnicities, typically with a minimum of a high school diploma or the equivalent.
+The diversity contributes to creating a unique, highly motivated, and productive talent pool that helps to promote inclusive opportunities and economic mobility in places where we work and live.
+At Accenture, we believe that skills and access are essential for competitiveness.

 Our apprentices come primarily from community colleges, nonprofit partners, the military and tech bootcamps.
 At Accenture they have the opportunity to participate in a 12-month earn-and-learn program working in one of our service groups like technology, creative, consulting, operations and HR.
-As part of Accenture's commitment to growing and scaling professional apprenticeships, we announced a goal to fill 20% of entry-level roles as apprentices across US & Canada in fiscal year 2022.
+As part of Accenture's commitment to growing and scaling professional apprenticeships, we announced a goal to fill 20% of entry-level roles as apprentices in North America in fiscal year 2022.
 We are proud to have met that goal each fiscal year since 2022 and have extended the goal through fiscal 2025.
 Click here to read the press release.
 In order to address their talent needs, employers need to be creators of talent, not just consumers of it."
-Julie Sweet Chair and Chief Executive Office, Accenture History of Accenture North America Apprenticeship
+Julie Sweet Chair and Chief Executive Officer, Accenture History of Accenture North America Apprenticeship